-Here is your Sunday, May 9, 2021 edition of the Tapestry weekly digest of upcoming events and special announcements.
-All events are open to anyone who wishes to join.
+Here is your Wednesday, December 1, 2021 edition of the Tapestry weekly digest of upcoming events and special announcements.
+All events are open to anyone who wishes to join, except where otherwise notated.

 Quick Links to Contents:

 Heal.
 Nourish.
 Grow.